You are the expert on your own life.

 LET'S TEAM UP

-I am a believer in self-reflection and concrete direction.
-I help others create a vision for their goals, plan the steps to achieve, and promote a mindset to match.
-Other individuals I enjoy working with are those who wish to manage their lifestyle more healthily in regards to diet, exercise, and sleep.
+I'm a big fan of self-reflection and concrete direction.
+I help my clients create a vision for their goals, plan the steps to achieve, and promote a mindset to match.
+I also work with those who wish to manage their lifestyle more healthily in regards to diet, exercise, and sleep.

 The therapy relationship is different than one of family, or friendships you have or have had in the past.
 I will support you, guide you, offer a helpful perspective, and celebrate each of your gains.
 I’ll let you know when you’re jumping to negative conclusions and I’ll do the same when you aren’t giving yourself enough credit.
 I create a connection with my clients in the first session through my casual tone, conversational communication style, and my ability to make others comfortable almost immediately.